 During their visit to the new guide shares the school's vision to transform the lives of young people.
 To equip young people to fulfil the Great Commission.
-She explains that the school does their best to educate their students not only academically, but that they will know that completeness comes through learning to ‘love the Lord your God with all your heart, soul and mind and loving their neighbours as themselves’.
+She explains that the school does their best to educate its students not only academically, but that they will know that completeness comes through learning to love the Lord your God with all your heart, soul and mind and loving their neighbours as themselves.

 Making mention that recently they have found as a school that they are needing to focus more on the ‘as yourself’ aspect because many of their young teenagers do not understand that they have value and purpose.
 That Scripture, worship and prayer were important tools in helping them achieve all that they desire their graduates to become.

 Lastly that unlike the ‘local’ school this school was teaching that there is absolute truth, that the Scriptures are authentic and relevant, that students are designed to love and belong/contribute to society, that fulfilment does not come from having the most money, but through serving God and others in whatever field that God calls them into.